graz-sh/graz/docs/docs/hooks/useSuggestChain.md

 :::info

-Keplr's 'suggest chain' feature allows front-ends to request adding new Cosmos-SDK based blockchains that isn't natively integrated to Keplr extension.
-If the same chain is already added to Keplr, nothing will happen.
+Keplr's 'suggest chain' feature allows front-ends to request the addition of a Cosmos-SDK-based blockchain that isn't already integrated into the Keplr extension.
+If the same chain is already supported by Keplr, nothing will happen.
 If the user rejects the request, an error will be thrown.

 This allows all Cosmos-SDK blockchains to have permissionless, instant wallet and transaction signing support for front-ends. https://docs.keplr.app/api/suggest-chain.html